ASU-EGR314-2025-S-310/ASU-EGR314-2025-S-310.github.io/docs/team_organization.md

 ## Conflict Resolution

 As a team we agreed that differences in opinion are expected and the healthy and polite discussion is vital to the efficiency and forward motion that the project demands of us.
-We agreed that definitive project roles and responsibilities are imperative to keeping progress organized and high quality.
+We agreed that definitive project goals and responsibilities are imperative to keeping progress organized and high quality.
 The team agreed that to resolve any conflict team members should be prepared to apologize and compromise with others in the event of a conflict.
 Once again professional and considerate discussion is the only tone of discussion permitted, so